 - Other related duties as assigned

-Accountability: Advocacy Coordinators are hired by the Executive Director.
-Advocacy Coordinators report to the Lead Coordinator regarding child victim and case matters.
-The Executive Director will conduct yearly performance evaluations as outlined in the By-laws.
-Advocacy Coordinators should have a strong commitment to Children’s Voice: CASA, Inc.’s mission, vision and values.
+Advocacy Coordinators are hired by the Executive Director.
+Advocacy Coordinators report to the Advocacy Program Coordinator regarding child victim and case matters.
+Performance evaluations will be conducted.
+Advocacy Coordinators should display a commitment to Children’s Voice: CASA, Inc.’s mission, vision and values.

-- Knowledge and understanding of issues and dynamics of the families in crisis i.e., abuse and neglect, trauma, substance use/abuse, domestic violence, poverty, etc.
+- Knowledge and understanding of issues and dynamics within families in crisis, i.e., child abuse and neglect, family violence, substance use and dependency.

-Skillsets for Success: Strong work ethic, team player, self-starter, multi-tasker, organized, technology skills, detailed oriented, excellent verbal and written communication skills, interpersonal skills, ability to view situations objectively and rationally, ability to follows and gives direction well, a sense of humor.
+Strong work ethic, team player, works well remotely and independently, self-starter, organized, detailed oriented, excellent verbal and written communication skills, great interpersonal skills, views situations objectively and rationally, both follows and gives direction, a sense of humor.